 Finding Purpose in Any Industry – The Rise of the Purpose Economy – The notion of ‘purpose-driven’ business is often perceived as only applying to certain industries and business.
 Can any company place a clear, authentic, meaningful (human-centered) purpose at the heart of what they do?
 How can this purpose be unearthed and used to drive high performance, particularly within executive teams?
 What is the relationship between a clearly-articulated purpose and performance?

-Reimagining Organizational Models – New Structures for Creating Change – As our understanding of the role of business in society evolves, new organizational models are arising that evaluate their success not just on profit, but on social and environmental impact.
+Reimagining Responsible Business – New Structures for Creating Change – As our understanding of the role of business in society evolves, new organizational models are arising that evaluate their success not just on profit, but on social and environmental impact.
 The term “hybrid organization” has emerged to describe business that combine the logic of both for-profits and non-profits.
 This panel would examine will examine the opportunities and challenges for this type of organization, from recruiting the right talent to mission drift to scalability.

 Feeding 10 Billion – Agriculture, Food, and Nutrition in an Age of Scarcity – The world’s population is expected to grow to 10 billion by 2050.
 Simultaneously, the effects of climate change threaten the global food and fresh water supply.
 What innovative steps are businesses taking to address this issue?
 What new technologies in agriculture and production can help alleviate these issues?
 What new food sources will be used?